AlainParadis/designschool/_topics/travel-book-production.md

 ---
 layout: submission
 type: assignment
-formsum: formative
+formsum: summative
-sortorder: 2.0
+sortorder: 1.2
 appsused: indd ai psd
 title: "Travel Book Production"
 level: cg6
 brightspace:
 submission: "my-assignment-folder"
-links: |
+links:
-  -
 video:
 downloads:
 description: "These are the main software instructions, which are really the bulk of the assessed skills."